-- Applicants must possess a doctorate in Computer Science or related field with specialization in software engineering, from an accredited university at time of appointment for this position, have a minimum of one year experience teaching software engineering classes, be committed to rigor in teaching and research, and be willing to serve constituents in the university and professional communities.
+- Applicants must possess a doctorate in Computer Science or related field with specialization in software engineering, from an accredited university at time of appointment for this position, be committed to rigor in teaching and research, and be willing to serve constituents in the university and professional communities.

-- Applicants with ABD status will be considered, but the applicant must possess the doctorate degree on the starting date.
+- Applicants with ABD status may be considered and interviewed, but the applicant must possess the doctorate degree on the starting date.

-- Teaching responsibilities may include undergraduate and/or graduate software engineering courses at the San Marcos and/or Temecula satellite campuses.
+- Teaching responsibilities may include undergraduate and/or graduate software engineering courses at the San Marcos and Temecula satellite campuses.

 - Candidates must demonstrate teaching excellence, a record of published research commensurate with years of experience, and the ability to develop and sustain a research program that will lead to original, peer-reviewed publications.

 - Candidates must be able to communicate effectively and work cooperatively with departmental colleagues and in an ethnically and culturally diverse campus community.

 - Preference will be given to candidates with relevant research and teaching experience in the software engineering field, especially in automated software engineering, software security, and software architecture.

 - Preference will be given to candidates with active learning practices such as project-based learning or group learning, and student support for diverse population, especially those from groups underrepresented in STEM.

 - Preference will be given to applicants with demonstrated intercultural competence with diverse groups in teaching, research and/or service.

 Anticipated Hiring Salary Range: $8,667 - $9,583 per month

 CSU Classification Salary Range: $5,405 - $11,994 per month

 Click Apply Now to complete the CSUSM Online Employment Application and attach the following documents:

 - Cover letter specifically addressing minimum and preferred qualifications.